-Heads Together Groups provide opportunities for people with an acquired brain injury and their carers to come together to offer each other support and share experiences over a cup of coffee.
+Headway Hertfordshire's Peer Support Groups provide opportunities for people with an acquired brain injury and their carers to come together to offer each other support and share experiences over a cup of coffee.
 Most groups meet fortnightly.
 They are led by our experienced volunteers with the support of our Support Coordinator team.
-Heads Together Groups meet in St Albans, Borehamwood, Hemel Hempstead, Hertford, Letchworth, Stevenage and Watford and Welwyn.
+Peer Support Groups meet in St Albans, Borehamwood, Hemel Hempstead, Hertford, Letchworth, Stevenage and Watford and Welwyn.
 To join in, please contact us.

 HABIT (Helping Acquired Brain Injury Together)

 HABIT is a much praised one year programme designed and delivered by our own specialist occupational therapists.
 They work with groups and on a 1:1 basis to help all participants achieve their aims which might be a return to work, volunteering, education or other meaningful activity.
 If you are interested in learning more please contact us.